Lexxx42/discord_music_bot/README.md

 ## How to start the bot?

 + Quick guide to setup: https://realpython.com/how-to-make-a-discord-bot-python/
++ Use quick guide to the point when the code begins

-1. Get the Discord token ...
+1. Get the Discord token from Discord Developer Portal
 2. Install all requirements from requirements.txt

 ``` shell